-The Hajj pilgrimage occurs from the 8th to 12th of Dhul Hijjah, the last (12th) month of the Islamic calendar.
+The Hajj pilgrimage occurs from the 8th to 12th of Dhul Hijjah.
+Dhul Hijjah is the last (12th) month of the Islamic calendar.

 The date of Hajj is determined by the Islamic Hijri calendar.
-Every year, the events of Hajj take place in five days, starting on 8th and ending on 12th Dhul Hijjah (the twelfth and the last month of the Islamic calendar.)
-Hajj 2020 will start on 28, July 2020.
+Every year, Hajj’s events take place in five days, starting on 8th and ending on 12th Dhul Hijjah (the twelfth and the last month of the Islamic calendar.)
+Hajj 2020 will start on 28 July 2020.

 Among these five days, the 9th Dhul Hijjah is known as ‘Day of Arafat’, and this is also called the ‘Day of Hajj.’